odoo/documentation/content/applications/sales/point_of_sale.rst

 Selling` if the session is already opened.

 .. note::
-   Multiple users can be connected to the same session at the same time.
+   :doc:`Multiple users <point_of_sale/employee_login>` can be logged into the same session at the same time.
 However, the session can only be opened once on the same browser.

 .. _pos/sell:

 Sell products
 =============

-Click products to add them to the cart.
+Click on products to add them to the cart.
 To change the **quantity**, click :guilabel:`Qty` and enter the number of products using the keypad.
 To add a **discount** or modify the product **price**, click respectively :guilabel:`% Disc` or :guilabel:`Price` and enter the amounts.

 Once an order is completed, proceed to checkout by clicking :guilabel:`Payment`.
 Select the **payment method**, enter the received amount, and click :guilabel:`Validate`.
 Click